sukelv0802/Summer-Intern-Project/README.md

 - The `channel_period_value` in `applicationUpdated.py` is **NOT** the actual frequency.
 However, it should be corresponding to the `channel_period` in `main.py`, typically, half of it for convenience.
 Also, the unit for `channel_period_value` is *ms*. (e.g. if `channel_period` is 0.1 in `main.py`, then `channel_period_value` should be 50 in `applicationUpdated.py`)
 - When connecting the Raspberry Pi Pico to the PC, make sure Pico is disconnected.
 Otherwise, thread blocking might occur.
 - Power off the constant voltage source when connecting the Raspberry Pi Pico to the PC.
-- The threshold voltage for Raspberry Pi Pico is 3.3V, so the constant voltage source can be no larger than 4V
+- The max voltage for Raspberry Pi Pico is 3.3V, so the constant voltage source should be no larger than 4V

 ## Operational Controls
 - **Start**: Begins the data acquisition process and reset the reading to mux1 channel1.
 But actually you should only use this button when launching the project.